 adaptive athlete in a teal polo, tan skirt, and OAS hat smiles while putting a golf ball with assistance from the adaptive golf cart.athlete lines up their club to hit a golf ball on the putting green while a volunteer watches to provide instruction if needed.young golfer with bag of golf clubsathlete has the final sunrays of the day behind them on a putting green

-Awbrey Glen owns a solo-rider adaptive golf cart which allows individuals with lower extremity impairments to successfully play and with the support of volunteers can facilitate a fun golf experience for almost any individual.
+Awbrey Glen owns a Solo Rider adaptive golf cart, which allows individuals with lower extremity impairments to successfully play and with the support of volunteers can facilitate a fun golf experience for almost any individual.
 Athletes not needing instruction can contact the course directly to use the cart on their own.
-Awbrey Glen Golf Club boasts one of the best learning facilities in Central Oregon!

-Community Golf Program
+Awbrey Glen Community Golf

-Awbrey Glen Golf Course | 2500 Awbrey Glen Dr, Bend, OR 97701 | Meet at the Driving Range
+Where: Awbrey Glen Golf Course: 2500 Awbrey Glen Dr, Bend, OR 97703

 Adaptive Equipment